lynnaloo/javascript-for-kids/lessons/how-cool-is-javascript.md

 ### JavaScript is the language of the web.

-As long as you have a web browser, then you can write JavaScript.
+You can code on any computer as long as it has a browser.
+You don't have to install any special programs.

-### JavaScript is interpreted.
+### JavaScript doesn't have to be compiled.

-This means that you don't have to have to compile JavaScript before you can run your code.
+This means that you don't have to wait for your code to be transformed before you you can run your code.
+You can just run it.

 ### JavaScript is the most popular programming language.